 Modern River Rafting Photos taken by professional Kayaker

 On other rivers, like the Middle Fork of the American river, accessibility may result in there being just one “photo” rapid where rafting pictures are taken.
-In just the past 10 years, these photography companies (please see the Insider’s Guide to the American River for more info on the photo companies and cameras) have begun to employ kayakers; these guys and gals either take the photos themselves or kayak down to the rapid and grab the full memory card from other photographers.
+In just the past 10 years, these photography companies (please see the Insider’s Guide to the American River for more info on the photo companies and cameras) have begun to employ kayakers to take the photos themselves or kayak down to the rapid and grab the full memory card from other photographers.
 They then kayak out to an awaiting shuttle car and take the card back to the office so that guests from the rafting trip can view their excitement-filled photos at the end of the day.

 During a sequence of one rapid, photo companies usually take anywhere from 25 to 75 shots of each raft going through a rapid.
 More pictures taken generally means more excitement was had- or that someone fell out of the raft, or even that the entire raft flipped over!
 The latter, of course, very rarely occurs when you’re rafting with a professional outfitter.